benradstone/wandisco-documentation-ldm/docs/command-reference.md

 ### `hive migration pause`

-Pause a hive migration or a list of hive migrations (comma separated).
+Pause a hive migration or a list of hive migrations (comma-separated).

 ```text title="Pause migration from the list"
 SYNOPSYS